-Hiatt's WOW fellowship program is a highly competitive program that awards stipends to Brandeis undergraduates who pursue summer internships with organizations that are not be able to provide a salary.
+Brandeis University's WOW fellowship program, administered by Hiatt, is a competitive program that awards stipends to Brandeis undergraduates who pursue summer internships with organizations that are not be able to provide a salary.
 By eliminating financial barriers that could preclude students from following their career interests, the WOW program encourages students to use the summer to explore career fields, gain new skills, and experience the World of Work.

 Types of WOW Awards

 There are several types of WOW awards.
 Students will be considered for all appropriate sources of funding.

 - Universal WOW for internships in any industry ($3000 stipend)

 - Louis D. Brandeis Legacy Fund for Social Justice WOW for internships with organizations addressing social inequalities.
 Examples may include: web design for the United Way, accounting for the Holocaust Museum, research at the Anti-defamation League, social media marketing for Partners in Health, case work at a women's shelter, art therapy in a refugee camp, etc. Please contact Jackie Blesso if you need clarification on eligibility. ($4000)